 Hand orientation: You should know who will use the guitar so that you can decide whether you want a left-handed, right-handed or ambidextrous type for the hand orientation.

 As our top pick, the FretWire 175 Jazz comes pre-drilled with its main body.
-It has f-holes due to being a hollow style that is made for jazz.
+It has f-holes due to being a hollow style guitar that is made for jazz.
 You can also add your preferred finish or paint.
 It has an HH pickup configuration, a trapeze bridge system and has a sharp angle for the cutaway.
 It is great for rockabilly genres.

 Flaws but Not Dealbrakers

-The only known con with the FretWire 175 Jazz that is not a big deal is that the neck has inlays that aren’t that good, but you can fix that with some DIY stuff.
+The only known con with the FretWire 175 Jazz that is not a big deal is that the neck has inlays that aren’t that good, but you can fix that with some DIY kit.

-The Solo ES Style is our step-up pick, which comes with all the hardware needed and comes with a user’s manual.
+The Solo ES Style guitar kit is our step-up pick, which comes with all the hardware needed and comes with a user’s manual.
 It has a flamed maple top and is an electric guitar.
 It has been sealed in poly resin so you can also add your own choice of finish.
 Its neck is a set neck for ease of installation for the instrument.

 The Electric Kits Stratcaster is our budget pick, which is also an electric guitar and comes with a white pickguard.
 The body is made with basswood that is unpolished.
 It is also a set that comes with all the electronic parts and also comes with the pick guard.
 The basswood body is unpolished so you can add your own polish to it.